Skip to main content

 Supporting CORS

 For an introduction, see Supporting CORS in REST Services.
-Note that the details of supporting CORS are slightly different when you create a web service manually as described in this appendix.
+Note that the details of supporting CORS are slightly different when you create a web service manually as described on this page.

 Modifying a REST Service to Use CORS